 The Central California Coast steelhead population includes all naturally spawned anadromous steelhead populations below natural and manmade impassable barriers in the drainages of San Francisco Bay.

 Historically, fish stockings on Arroyo del Valle and Arroyo Mocho created rainbow trout fisheries in the upper reaches of these streams, and small populations still exist today.
-It's unknown if the trout that reside in the upper watershed (including a significant population in Calaveras Reservoir) have retained any anadromous (ocean-migrating) characteristics.
+It’s unknown if the trout that reside in the upper watershed have retained any ocean-migrating characteristics.

 For the Fish

 Zone 7 has been working closely with an Alameda Creek Fisheries workgroup, a collaboration of roughly a dozen agencies that formed to address the local implications of the Endangered Species Act listing.